 Markim Hall, Second Floor

 You have chosen your program, applied and been approved, gone through Macalester orientation and packed your bags.
-Now it’s time to get on with the main event - studying off-campus.
-Below are some resources for common questions and concerns that often come up while students are off-campus.
+Now it’s time to get on with the main event - studying away.
+Below are some resources for common questions and concerns that often come up while students are on study away.

 You should register with the embassy or consulate of your country of citizenship.
 If you are a U.S. citizen, you can enroll in the Smart Traveler Enrollment Program (STEP) through the U.S. Department of State.